 - Russia ABCs: a book about the people and places of Russia by Ann Berge.
 Another ABC book that teaches facts about Russia.
 For example, B is for Ballet, which is big in Russia.
 L is for Lake Baikal, the deepest lake in the world.

 - The Littlest Matryoshka by Corinne Demas Bliss.
-This is a sweet little story about American girl who always wanted Matryoshka, but it was too expensive for her parents until the day it goes on sale because one of the Matryoshka’s in the set is missing.
-Don’t worry.
-The story ends well.
-In a providential way the littlest Matryshka finds its way back to the girl.
+This is a sweet little story about an American girl who always wanted to own a Matryoshka doll.
+It was always too expensive for her parents.
+But one day it goes on sale because one of the Matryoshka’s in the set is missing.
+In a providential way, the littlest Matryshka finds its way back to the girl.
 This happy ending never fails to bring smiles to my kids’ faces.

 - The Sea King’s daughter: a Russian legend by Aaron Shephard.
 This is a classic, very old (at least medieval times old), fascinating and very deep story about a legendary musician Sadko.
-One night Sadko’s music reach the ears of the Sea King and the Sea King’s daughter… if you read the title you can already see where the story is going.
-Yep, the Sea King’s daughter … well, I don’t want to give too much away.
+One night Sadko’s music reaches the ears of the Sea King and the Sea King’s daughter, and that leads to a series of events that changes the lives of everyone involved.
 It’s a beautiful story.
 Read it, if you like a good fairy tale.
 Illustrations are like paintings of old masters.